This Amish egg noodles recipe is one of the most requested side dishes from my kids! They just love these easy buttered noodles.

 Looking for something to serve with this egg noodle recipe?

 - 28 ounces chicken broth

 - 12 ounces extra wide egg noodles

-- 1 tsp. parsley flakes
+- 1 teaspoon parsley flakes

-- Salt and pepper to taste
+- Salt and pepper, to taste

-In a large pan, brown two tablespoons of butter over medium heat.
+- In a large pan, brown two tablespoons of butter over medium heat.

-Pour the chicken stock and bouillon cube into the pan and bring to a boil.
+- Pour the chicken stock and bouillon cube into the pan and bring to a boil.

-Serve immediately or leave in the pan, covered, until ready to serve.
+- Serve immediately or leave in the pan, covered, until ready to serve.
 These will stay warm for 20 more minutes or so with no problems.

 Tips & Notes: